benders5e/benders5e/tools/encounter-builder.md

   - **ID:** 1xTJM911PlaG9NB_BVaWclcZAMUOEpxArhLf7CKGP5Bc
 1. Click "Add"

-Benders creatures are now included in the Kobold Club creature list and can be added, filtered, etc. as normal.
-To filter out all other creatures, click "Set Sources" and deselect all sources except "Benders 5e" (should be listed under "Community").
+Benders 5e creatures are now included in the Kobold Club creature list and can be added, filtered, etc. as normal. <!--To filter out all other creatures, click "Set Sources" and deselect all sources except "Benders 5e" (should be listed under "Community").-->

 #### Spreadsheet